-With a theoretical hydropower potential of 26.5 GW, the Lao People’s Democratic Republic (PDR) is among the richest countries in south-east Asia in terms of hydropower resources.
+With a theoretical hydropower potential of 26.5 GW, the Laos People’s Democratic Republic (PDR) is among the richest countries in south-east Asia in terms of hydropower resources.

 Due to high average annual precipitation, hilly terrain and a low population density that limits the need for human resettlements, 18 GW of the theoretical potential are technically exploitable.
 Lao PDR’s geographic region includes a significant part of the Mekong River basin and its tributaries, which contribute an estimated 35 per cent of the Mekong’s total inflows.

 Hydropower is now seen as a cost-effective energy supply option in Laos.
 However there were only four operational hydropower stations, totalling 206 MW installed capacity, before the Laotian government opened the power sector to foreign investment in 1993.
-Since then, the country has experienced a rapid growth in installed hydropower capacity, bringing more than 3.5 GW online during the past 20 years.
-Growth in the Laotian hydropower sector has been driven by demand for electricity exports to neighbouring Thailand and, to a lesser extent, Vietnam; consequently these neighbouring countries have supported the development of projects in Laos.
+Since then, the country has experienced a rapid growth in installed hydropower capacity.
+Growth in the Laotian hydropower sector has been driven by demand for electricity exports to neighbouring Thailand and Vietnam; consequently these neighbouring countries have supported the development of projects in Laos.

-Laos currently exports an estimated two-thirds of its hydropower.
-Revenues from power exports make a significant contribution to economic growth and poverty alleviation in the country.
-Electricity accounts for roughly 30 per cent of all Laotian exports.
-In 1993, Laos and Thailand signed their first memorandum of understanding (MOU), which outlined a plan for Laos to supply 1,500 MW of power to Thailand.
+In 1993, Laos and Thailand signed their first memorandum of understanding (MOU), which outlined a plan for Laos to supply 1.5 GW of power to Thailand.

 This MOU has since been extended several times in response to rising demand in Thailand.
-The most recent power purchase scheme states that Laos will supply some 7,000 MW of electricity to Thailand by 2020.
-Laos has also entered into similar bilateral agreements with both Vietnam (5,000 MW) and Cambodia (200 MW).
+The most recent power purchase scheme states that Laos will supply some 10,000 MW of electricity to Thailand in 2022.
+Laos has also entered into similar bilateral agreements with both Vietnam (5 GW) and Cambodia (200 MW).

 Under these agreements, approved independent power producer (IPP) projects that export energy are required to reserve a minimum of 10 per cent of their total installed capacity for domestic markets.